open-contracting-extensions/ocds_bidOpening_extension/README.md

           },
           "uri": "http://www.geonames.org/2640729/oxford.html"
         },
-        "details": "We recommend that people who wish to attend the opening register on this page: https://wwww.example.org/register"
+        "description": "We recommend that people who wish to attend the opening register on this page: https://wwww.example.org/register"
       }
     ]
   }